cardboard-iguana/cardboard-iguana.com/notes/kerberos.md

 * SESSION KEY: Issued with a ticket to identify a particular user session.
 Services expects *both* a ticket and a session key to be present before acting on a user’s behalf.
 * PRIVILEGE ATTRIBUTE CERTIFICATE (PAC): A bundle of the user’s identifying information, which is provided along with the tickets.
 Importantly, this contains the user’s username and (on Windows) SID.

+Note that Active Directory bundles the authentication service, ticket granting service, and KDC into a single “domain controller” role.
+Non-Windows Kerberos implementations are more likely to separate these roles between different servers.

 ## Authentication Process

 The below steps are cut-and-pasted from Wikipedia’s walk-through, but with language adapted to match the Windows-specific environment Kerberos is most commonly deployed in.
 (A close reading of these steps will also explain why it’s sometimes said that “a hash is as good as a password” for a Window’s domain.)